iqrasarwar/iqrasarwar/README.md

 # Hello World, I am Iqra Sarwar 👋
 ![gitartwork](https://user-images.githubusercontent.com/71145709/235435179-7842d736-d5e6-4671-bbfb-7a61c07707a4.svg)

-### I am a Student, Developer, and Web Enthusiast
+### I am a Software Engineer and Tech Enthusiast
 - 😄 I am currently striving to learn, develop & Grow.
-- 🔭 I am currently working on MERN Stack.
+- 🔭 I am currently working on PHP and React.
 - 🌱 I am currently learning everything 🤣 but specifically expanding my knowledge in Full Stack Development.
 - 👯 I am looking to collaborate on Web Development Projects.
-- 🥅 2022 Goals: Contribute to open source and learn Full Stack Development as much as possible.
+- 🥅 2023 Goals: Contribute to open source and learn Full Stack Development as much as possible.
 - 📢 I Love to read books, and learn new technologies.

 	<a  align="center">